ScumbagScalawag/Git-Gud/README.md

 **This command will put a new branch named `origin/master` in your local folder.**
 This branch can be checked out (`git checkout origin/master`) like any other branch.
 You can then review the most up-to-date version of the project in a safe evironment that *doesn't* include the changes you've made.

 Once you're ready, you can then `git checkout branch-with-new-features` and `git merge origin/master`.
 At that point, you'll find yourself in a familiar place.
 Congrats: you just did a pull, but manually.

 Remember: [pull = fetch + merge](#pull)

+I think using fetch is better than pull in most cases, I'll leave it up to you as to whether or not you want to fetch + merge, or just pull.

 ### Whose Repo Is it Anyway?
 More on Upstream and Best Practices
 If you've cloned ***my*** repo, your "origin" is automatically set to the URL